The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 How many of them have natural immunity?

-Uh you as vaccinated, you can still transmit COVID.
+You as vaccinated, you can still transmit COVID.

-So what you know, it's a lie, right?
+So, you know, it's a lie, right?

 I mean, people just see it as a lie.

-And uh, you know, my children were vaccinated.
+And, you know, my children were vaccinated.

 I've always been vaccinated my whole life.

-Um, it's not like I'm coming to this from an ideological position of being an anti-vaxxer.
+It's not like I'm coming to this from an ideological position of being an anti-vaxxer, but I'm not an idiot, right?

-And I think there are a lot of people, I know there are millions of people like myself.
+I know there are millions of people like myself.

-One of my heroes is the mother in California who went to the school board with her daughter behind her and was a big part of the reason, probably the main reason that teacher put up the Antifa flag In the classroom was fired.
+One of my heroes is the mother in California who went to the school board with her daughter behind her and was a big part of the reason, probably the main reason that teacher put up the Antifa flag in the classroom was fired.

 I love that woman.

-This is not right and it is not happening.
+is not right and it is not happening.

-And she didn't have connections, she didn't appear to be, you know, super like wealthy or she wasn't anyone famous.
+She didn't appear to be, you know, super like wealthy or she wasn't anyone famous.

-She uh she was just a regular mom.
+She was just a regular mom.

 And she said, my daughter is standing behind me because that's my job as a parent to protect my child.